 Security of the lease for existing lessees for a substantial period of time to include a high standard of management of the area are required A secure substantial period of lease arrangement with assurance of a high standard of management for the reserve.
-Key Negotiate and prepare a lease to be put in place when the old lease expires which will include this management plan as an Appendices and a sunset clause of lease termination should compliance not be adequate.
+Key Negotiate and prepare a lease to be put in place when the old lease expires which will include this management plan as an Appendices, neighbour consultation and a sunset clause of lease termination should compliance not be adequate.
 Shire in consultation with the club In maintaining a high standard of development within the reserve the same rigour of approval should apply as in the rest of the Serpentine Jarrahdale Shire.
 A high standard of development within the reserve.
 Key Consolidate degraded native vegetated areas through restoration, revegetation and protective demarcation, ensure compliance with current relevant legislation and confine further development to designated areas through establishing building envelopes.
-(Estimated Cost \$1,000).
 Shire in consultation with the club Ensure that camping and caravan use complies with health regulations.
 All camping/caravan s associated with events has prior approval from the Shire.
 Camping/caravan s associated with events to be compliant with conditions of camping approval set out by the Shire.
-All camping/caravan s to be more compliant with health and other Key Review current caravan, camping, building and effluent disposal systems and require a high standard of performance and compliance to minimise health and environmental impacts: • Assess applications from the club for event caravans or camping; • Impose additional approvals for caravans or camping outside Shire in consultation with the club
+All camping/caravan s to be more compliant with health and other regulations.
+Key Review current caravan, camping, building and effluent facilities and investigate opportunities for improved performance and compliance with minimum health and environmental standards: Assess applications from the club for event caravans or camping; Review current caravan use and camping practices in relation to health and other statutory requirements.
+Review the use of Shire in consultation with the club effluent disposals systems and investigate the feasibility of developing central effluent disposal system.
+Investigate procedures and materials are in place for potential pollution events such as chemical spills and septic malfunction.

-regulations. the normal

-requirements for

-event planning

-approvals;

-Review current

-caravan use and

-camping

-practices in

-relation to

-health and other

-statutory

-requirements.

-• Investigate the

-cumulative

-impact of

-existing effluent

-disposal

-systems and

-investigate the

-feasibility of

-developing a

-central effluent

-disposal system.

-• Ensure that

-suitable

-procedures and

-materials are in

-place for

-treating fuel and

-chemical spills

-and septic

-malfunction.